thegamershollow/linux-stuff/README.md

 # linux-stuff

-This is a collection of scripts and other stuff for my chromebook running linux.
+This is a collection of scripts and other stuff for my macbook running linux.

 ### Why